yp-edu/yp-edu.github.io/pages/index.md

 ## Welcome!

-I am a French trainee researcher in AI, with a focus on AI Safety.
-I've had diverse experience in research, education and industry.
-I'll outline this in a forthcoming story "A convoluted study path" giving insight in my career aspiration.
+I am a French trainee researcher in AI with a focus on AI Safety.
+I’ve had diverse experience in research, education and industry.
+I’ll outline this in a forthcoming story, "A Convoluted Study Path", giving insight into my career aspiration.
-More on me in the [about](/about) section.
+More on me in the [About](/about) section.

 You'll find here a collection of stories, projects and articles.

-- Story: personnal thought, claim, discussion or experience
+- Story: personal thought, claim, discussion or experience
 - Project: concrete application (mostly around AI)
-- Article: paper explaination or discussion (definitely about AI)
+- Article: paper explanation or discussion (definitely about AI)

 ## Pinned [stories](/stories/)  [::rss::](/stories/feed.xml)